pgryko/tmt-dasboards/README.md

-# React-Redux-Flask #
+# TMT project dashboard and reprot #

+Dashboard and report generation for a production line, built using Flask/ReactJS.
-Boilerplate application for a Flask JWT Backend and a React/Redux Front-End with Material UI.
+Built with Flask JWT Backend and a React/Redux Front-End with Material UI.

 * Python 2.7+ or 3.x
 * Pytest